 - If “Taxis” is the plural form of Taxi, why do we not pluralise the noun “boot” as “Boote” and not “boots”?

-Where is the logic in all that, one might ask mystified.
-After a while, you get to deal with syntactical chain reactions disguised as words:
+Where is the logic in that?
+After a while, you’ll be confronted with syntactical chain reactions disguised as words:

 Holy Guacamole!
 What is going on here?